yatima1460/yatima1460.github.io/CV.md

 ## Education

-2013-2016: Sapienza Rome University, Computer Science, left after a while because I wanted to work on 3D engines and there were no courses available :(
+2013-2016: Sapienza Rome University, Computer Science, left after a while to work in the job sector with startups and 3D engines because there were no 3D courses available in university

 ## Languages